Imam killed in attack on Gurugram mosque, Haryana violence toll now 5 | Law-Order

 People also blocked a road and downed shutters over the attack on a Vishva Hindu Parishad procession in Nuh a day earlier, and a 'panchayat' targeted Muslims as the district adjoining the national capital remained on edge.

+Apart from Gurugram, violence was also reported from Palwal district where a mob set over 25 huts in Parshuram Colony on fire.
+Police said nobody was hurt.
+In Rajasthan's Bhiwadi town, "two or three" shops on the highway were vandalised.

-Two more people, among the over 50 injured in Nuh, died in hospital.
+Two more people, among the over 50 injured in Nuh on Monday, died in hospital.
 Two of the four dead in that clash were home guards.
-Ten of the injured are policemen.
+Ten of the injured are policemen, three of them on ventilator support.

 Haryana Chief Minister Manohar Lal Khattar called the Nuh attack a part of a larger conspiracy, while the VHP demanded a probe by the National Investigation Agency.